 Instructor: Nacht

 US National Security Policy: Read Less [-]

 PUB POL 287 Energy Regulation and Public Policy 3 Units

-Terms offered: Not yet offered
+Terms offered: Spring 2022

 The class focuses on the economic regulation of electricity and natural gas and its role in public policy innovation.
 We will explore the regulatory rationale in the context of microeconomic principles, the nature and evolution of energy technology and regulation in the United States, and the ways to advance public policy objectives.
 The class covers the alternatives to traditional cost-of-service rate regulation, the electricity deregulation experiment, the resulting energy crisis in California, and current efforts to reconsider the utility business model.
 We will delve into how the economic regulatory framework creates opportunities to implement public policy, and the enhanced role climate change now plays in decision making worldwide.

-Energy Regulation and Public Policy: Read More [+]

-Hours & Format
+Energy Regulation and Public Policy: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Policy/Graduate

 Grading: Letter grade.
-Instructor: Weissman

-Energy Regulation and Public Policy: Read Less [-]

-PUB POL 288 Risk and Optimization Models for Policy 4 Units

-Terms offered: Fall 2019, Fall 2018, Spring 2018

-Optimization and simulation models in stochastic and deterministic contexts.
+Instructor: Weissman Energy Regulation and Public Policy: Read Less [-] PUB POL 288 Risk and Optimization Models for Policy 4 Units Terms offered: Spring 2022, Fall 2019, Fall 2018 Optimization and simulation models in stochastic and deterministic contexts.
 Monte Carlo simulation, Bayesian models and decisions, linear and nonlinear programming, queing models, and a review of heuristics and biases in individual risk assessment.
 Hands-on exploration of tools oriented to management and policy decisions in public and nonprofit organizations.
 Objective for students: lifelong habit of learning and using new analytic methods.

-Risk and Optimization Models for Policy: Read More [+]

-Rules & Requirements

-Prerequisites: One course in statistics/probability

-Hours & Format

-Fall and/or spring: 15 weeks - 4 hours of lecture and 2 hours of

-discussion per week
+Risk and Optimization Models for Policy: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Policy/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Public Policy/Graduate

-Grading: Letter grade.

-Instructor: O'Hare

-Risk and Optimization Models for Policy: Read Less [-]

-PUB POL 290 Special Topics in Public Policy 1 - 4 Units

-Terms offered: Fall 2021, Spring 2021, Fall 2020 Course examines current problems and issues in the field of public policy.
-Topics may vary from year to year and will be announced at the

-beginning of the semester.
+Instructors: O'Hare, Cardenas Risk and Optimization Models for Policy: Read Less [-] PUB POL 290 Special Topics in Public Policy 1 - 4 Units Terms offered: Fall 2022, Spring 2022, Fall 2021 Course examines current problems and issues in the field of public policy.
+Topics may vary from year to year and will be announced at the beginning of the semester.
 Open to students from other departments.
-Special Topics in Public Policy: Read More [+]

-Rules & Requirements

-Repeat rules: Course may be repeated for credit with instructor consent.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-4 hours of lecture and 0-2 hours of

-discussion per week

-Additional Details

-Subject/Course Level: Public Policy/Graduate

-Grading: Letter grade.

-Special Topics in Public Policy: Read Less [-] PUB POL 292 Directed Advanced Study 1 - 12 Units Terms offered: Fall 2021, Fall 2020, Fall 2016 Open to qualified graduate students wishing to pursue special study and research under direction of a member of the staff.
+Special Topics in Public Policy: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
+Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Public Policy/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Special Topics in Public Policy: Read Less [-] PUB POL 292 Directed Advanced Study 1 - 12 Units Terms offered: Summer 2022 Second 6 Week Session, Fall 2021, Fall 2020 Open to qualified graduate students wishing to pursue special study and research under direction of a member of the staff.
 Directed Advanced Study: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-12 hours of independent study per week Summer: 10 weeks - 1.5-18 hours of independent study per week Additional Details Subject/Course Level: Public Policy/Graduate Grading: Letter grade.